 Any allegation or low-level concern about a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher.
 If an allegation is made about the Headteacher you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Duty Desk on 01603 307797.
-MSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - the line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.

-The people you should talk to in school are

-Designated Safeguarding Lead (DSL):

-Location of office:
+The people you should talk to in school are: Designated Safeguarding Lead (DSL): Mrs Julia Norman (Deputy Headteacher) Location of office: Leadership office Contact Number: 01328 710320

-Contact Number

-Deputy Designated Lead: Location of office: Contact Number:
+Deputy Designated Lead: Mrs Anna Martin/Mrs Emma Beck/Mrs Rachel Stroulger Location of office: Year 4 Classroom/Leadership office Contact Number: 01328 710320

-Chair of Governing Body: Contact Number:
+Chair of Governing Body: Steve Wood Contact Number: 01328 710320